e-mny/hiv_treatment_rl/README.md

 # Optimizing HIV Treatment with Reinforcement Learning

+Restarting a project that my friends and I did for a hackathon, but seeing if there is anything we could've done better.
+Old project can be found [here](https://github.com/e-mny/mlda_docdiagx)

 ## Data

 This dataset is designed to support the Health Data Analytics (HDAT) courses at the University of New South Wales (UNSW), offering students hands-on experience with synthetic datasets that closely mimic real-world scenarios.